Tommy Butler: Bruce Reynolds

 Reynolds was the last of the robbers to be caught.
 With Ronald (Buster) Edwards and family returned to the United Kingdom to arrange a deal with police, it was too risky for Reynolds to remain in Mexico.
 The Reynolds family left Mexico City on 6 December 1966, and went north through the US, until they got to Canada for a visit to Charlie Wilson and family at their lakeside home in Rigaud outside Montreal on 23 December 1966.
 In early 1967, the Reynolds family returned to London, with Bruce trying his hand at several jobs, albeit largely unsuccessfully.
 When it became apparent that their key accomplice who was sheltering and moving them from address to address was being investigated by police, they were forced to leave London and settle in Villa Cap Martin, in Torquay, Devon.
 Reynolds also took his wife and son to the scene of the robbery and showed them around.

 Early in the morning on 8 November 1968, Nicholas Reynolds opened the front door in response to the doorbell being rung and a dozen policemen swarmed into the house and piled onto a startled Reynolds who was still in bed.
 Then Tommy Butler himself came into the room "Long time no see, Bruce.
 But I've got you at last".
 Reynolds could only smile and say "C'est la vie, Tom".

 This was the triumphant moment of Tommy Butler's career, with months to go before his retirement he had finally caught the leader of the Great Train Robbers.
 In a one-on-one interview, Reynolds took a deal where Butler agreed not to press charges nor use aggressive tactics against his family or friends.

 On 14 January 1969, at Buckingham Assizes, Aylesbury, Justice Thomson imposed the sentence of twenty-five years imprisonment on Reynolds.
 When asked by a reporter after the sentencing of Reynolds whether that was the end of it, Butler replied that it was not over until Ronnie Biggs was caught.

 It appeared that Butler did have some information on Biggs from an informant, as Detective Sergeant Keith Dugard released pictures of Biggs on a cruise liner from Australia to Brazil, that he said were entrusted to him by Butler.
 He said that Butler asked him to keep them secret (presumably because one of the people pictured with Biggs was his informant).
 The picture was valuable in that it showed what Biggs looked like after plastic surgery.

 Retirement and death

-In early 1969, Butler left by compulsory retirement.
-According to Bruce Reynolds, he had a job as Head of Security lined up with Midland Bank in January 1969.
+In early 1969 Butler left by compulsory retirement.
+According to Bruce Reynolds, he had a job as Head of Security arranged with Midland Bank in January 1969.

 Butler died in 1970, aged 57 years.
 His death was reported on the same day that Biggs' memoirs were published in The Sun.
 Ernie Millen and Frank Williams (both recently retired) visited Butler on his deathbed in hospital.